NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 >
 > - Defining channels for input data
 > - Defining parameters in a separate configuration file
-> - Defining workflows as sets of function-like processes with arguments
+> - Defining workflows as groups of function-like processes with arguments